IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 or requested by the client via a `textDocument/diaglostic` request.

 The diagnostics I implemented are:
-- a error diagnostic for undeclared prefixes
+- an error diagnostic for undeclared prefixes
 - a warning diagnostic for unused prefixes
-- a information diagnostic for uncompressed uri's
+- an information diagnostic for uncompressed URI's

 ![](img/examples/diagnostics.png)

 #### Ideas for the future

-Hightlight syntax errors:
+Highlight syntax errors:

 ![](img/examples/diagnostics-syntax.png)
-This would require a more powerfull parser, that gives information about how the parse failed.
+This would require a more powerful parser, that gives information about how the parse failed.

-Hightlight sematic errors, like selecting all variables in a `GROUP BY`:
+Highlight semantic errors, like selecting all variables in a `GROUP BY`:

 ![](img/examples/diagnostic-syntax.png)